 Scan your website.
 Do this especially if you have scripts in your

-Change your password to the account and make sure that the contact email is set for your address (in case the hacker has changed this).
+Change the password for your account and make sure that the contact email is set for your address (in case the hacker has changed this).
 It would be wise to change the password to your mailbox as this might be one of the ways that someone has gained access to your account in the first place.
 Changing the password to your website's CMS will not hurt either.
-If you have similar, or the same passwords that you use for many logins, you should probably change it everywhere.
+If you have similar or the same passwords that you use for many logins, you should probably change it everywhere.
 If one account is hacked, others may be compromised as well.
 At this point you should take no further risks and do whatever it takes to keep things safe.

 Turn on Two-Factor Authentication.
 This can prevent most attempts to break into your account

 A Typical Phishing Scam Could Look Something Like This

 - Mining of lists looking for potential accounts

 - Creation of a fake email template or multiple templates